Python3pkg/Gestus-client/README.rst

 If it does not exist, it will create it, then send the egg list and save returned datas in the config file.

+Warning : You have to maintain a clean install for your eggs, the Gestus client will ensure to allways use the last egg version of a same package, so if you installed a last version for some tests and got back to a previous one for any reason, the client will even though register the last one because it don't know about the one you effectively use.
+So take care to this and clean your installed eggs when you have made some package testing in your environment.